drocheam/optrace/docs/source/usage/elements.rst

 Custom Volumes
 #######################

 A custom :class:`Volume <optrace.tracer.geometry.volume.volume.Volume>`
 makes it possible to define user-defined volumes.
 It requires a front and back surface as parameter, as well as a position and the thickness distances :python:`d1, d2`.
 These have the same meaning as for a :class:`Lens <optrace.tracer.geometry.lens.Lens>` in :numref:`usage_lens_thickness`.

-You can find an example below:
+An example is located below.

 .. testcode::